-New housing development approvals will allow 105,000 new homes with the capacity to house 267,000 more people in the Charleston, Berkeley and Dorchester counties.
-The ability to house new residents will push the number of people living in the tri-county area to over 1 million people.
+New housing development approvals will allow 105,000 new homes with the capacity to house 267,000 more people in the Charleston, Berkeley, and Dorchester counties.
+Experts predict that this will push the number of people living in the tri-county area to over 1 million people.

 The Post & Courier examined the number of homes approved for new construction in the metropolitan area by gathering information from local governments and reviewing development agreements.
-The new housing construction will economically benefit the area by creating new jobs and services, such as additional retail stores, schools and hospitals.
-Local municipalities will receive increased tax revenue but will need to pay for more services including police officers, firefighters and teachers.
+The new housing construction will economically benefit the area by creating new jobs and services, such as additional retail stores, schools, and hospitals.
+Local municipalities will receive increased tax revenue.
+However, they will need to pay for more services including police officers, firefighters, and teachers.

-But the traffic congestion that will come with such rapid growth is of major concern to current residents, since another 105,000 homes may add 210,000 new vehicles on the road.
-Local residents are worried about the traffic jams and cost of new road construction projects to alleviate congestion.
+But the traffic congestion that will come with such rapid growth is of major concern to current residents.
+It is predicted that another 105,000 homes may add 210,000 new vehicles on the road.
+Local residents are worried about the traffic jams and the cost of new road construction projects to alleviate congestion.

 The mega cluster of four new developments in Berkeley County of 30,000 homes in Nexton, Carnes Crossroads, Cane Bay and on the Wildcat tract near Cane Bay will result in road construction costs of approximately $88 million to widen Interstate 26 and create a new interchange.
 In western Charleston and Dorchester Counties, two new developments with 6,000 homes – Summers Corners and Spring Grove – will be a mixed blessing.
 They will create about 10,600 temporary construction jobs, 6,659 industrial, office and retail jobs, and additional property tax revenues of more than $205 million.
 But they will also bring traffic pressures.

-The expected growth will be done in phases over a long period of time for many of the large developments.
+Many of the large developments will be built in phases over long periods of time.
 Most of these new housing developments were approved before the Great Recession and have yet to begin construction.
-Many of the large developments have multi-decade development plans in place, and even the smaller developments have a multi-year phase in for construction.
+Many of the large developments have multi-decade development plans in place.
+Even the smaller developments have a multi-year phase-in for construction.